xloyb/SocialPulse-React-Node.js-MySQL-Social-Media-App-Full-Stack-Social-Network-App-Open-Source/README.md

   API/connect.js
 ```

-Note: I'll upload the database once the project is completed.
+~~Note: I'll upload the database once the project is completed.~~
+The Database has been added to the project Source.